matillda123/Pulse-Retrieval-with-JAX/README.md

 Available methods are FROG, Time-Domain-Ptychography, Two-Dimensional Spectral-Shearing Interferometry (2D-SI), VAMPIRE and Chirp-Scans based in material dispersion or pulse-shaping.
 For each method SHG, THG, PG and SD as well as cross-correlation and interferometric retrievals are implemented (with some exceptions).

+On top of the naive implementation of each algorithm, some allow the usage of standard nonlinear optimization approaches like nonlinear conjugate gradients or LBFGS.
+In other cases the pulses may be parametrized via analytic functions instead of a discrete grid.

 The available algorithms are: